Scaf-GRPO: Scaffolded Group Relative Policy Optimization for Enhancing LLM Reasoning: Methodology

 In the first case, where at least one successful trajectory is generated initially ($\exists o_i \in \mathcal{G}$ such that $R(o_i) > 0$), the batch already contains a valid learning signal.
 The condition for intervention is not met, so the batch remains unchanged ($\mathcal{G}_{\text{final}} = \mathcal{G}$).
 Consequently, the objective function is mathematically identical to standard GRPO, ensuring our framework does not interfere when the model can learn on its own:

 In the second case, the learning cliff scenario ($\forall o_i \in \mathcal{G}, R(o_i) = 0$), standard GRPO fails.
 The uniform zero rewards cause the advantage calculation to collapse ($\mu_{\mathcal{G}} = 0, \sigma_{\mathcal{G}} = 0$), leading to a null advantage $\hat{A}_i = 0$ and a vanishing policy gradient.
 Here, Scaf-GRPO intervenes by constructing the augmented batch $\mathcal{G}_{\text{final}}$.
 This restores the gradient by ensuring $\mu_{\mathcal{G}_{\text{final}}} > 0$, which in turn guarantees a non-zero advantage signal $\hat{A}_i'$.
 Critically, this intervention preserves the on-policy principle.
 Unlike off-policy methods that import trajectories from a different policy $\pi_\phi$ and require high-variance importance sampling corrections (e.g., using a ratio $\frac{\pi_\theta}{\pi_\phi}$), the guided trajectory $o_h^*$ is sampled directly from the current policy $\pi_\theta$.
-The probability ratio is therefore a standard on-policy ratio computed on a modified input, which is inherently more stable.
-This targeted, on-policy intervention transforms an unproductive, zero-gradient sample into a valuable learning opportunity without compromising the integrity of the optimization process.
+The probability ratio is therefore a standard on-policy ratio computed on a modified input, which is inherently more stable. {We explicitly avoid the distributional mismatch of off-policy alternatives defined by ratios like $\frac{\pi_{\theta}(\cdot | q)}{\pi_{\theta_{\text{old}}}(\cdot | q \oplus h^*)}$, which are shown to destabilize training in Appendix~\ref{subsec:stability_analysis}.
+Instead, by conditioning both the current and old policies on the identical hint-augmented prompt, Scaf-GRPO ensures a stable learning signal.
+This targeted, on-policy intervention transforms an unproductive, zero-gradient sample into a valuable learning opportunity without compromising the integrity of the optimization process.}